klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.utils.md

 caver.utils.leftPad(string, characterAmount [, sign]) // ALIAS
 ```

-Adds a padding on the left of a string.
+Adds padding on the left of a string.
 Useful for adding paddings to HEX strings.

 **Parameters**